ansys/pyensight/doc/source/calc_functions.rst

 This function is the same as the :ref:`ElemToNode() <ElemToNode>` function, except that the value of the variable at the element is weighted by an element scalar.
-That is, elem[j] → wt is the value of the weighting scalar in the **ElemToNode** algorithm described previously.
+That is, elem[j] → wt is the value of the weighting scalar in the :ref:`ElemToNode() <ElemToNode>` function previously described.

-One use of this function might be to use the element size as a weighting factor so that larger elements contribute more to the nodal value than smaller ones.
+One use of this function might be to use the element size as a weighting factor so that larger elements contribute more to the nodal value than smaller oelements.

 .. _EnergyT: